pingswept/micropropro/content/notes/cryptography.md

 ## Hashes ##

-You may be familiar with the side dish where you chop up some potatoes, fry them in butter, and add salt and pepper.
+You may be familiar with the side dish where you chop up some potatoes, fry them in butter, and add salt.
 The potatoes get hashed, and then browned, so we call this "hash browns."
 Note that it is easy to make hash browns, but impossible to turn hash browns back into potatoes.

 Just like hashing potatoes, a hash function is a mathematical function that is easy to calculate in one direction, but difficult to reverse.